Categories: News

 Beware the Ides of March for Adoption of CD Ordinances!

 On March 15, 2016, two more local governments adopted construction defect ordinances.
-Under local government public health, safety and welfare powers, municipalities are attempting to supplement perceived deficiencies in the Colorado Construction Defect Action Reform Act with the intent of decreasing builder and developer liability represented as an effort to promote affordable housing.
+Under local government public health, safety, and welfare powers, municipalities are attempting to supplement perceived deficiencies in the Colorado Construction Defect Action Reform Act with the intent of decreasing builder and developer liability represented as an effort to promote affordable housing.
 Loveland adopted Ordinance No. 6004, and Fort Collins adopted Ordinance No. 030-2016.

-The Fort Collins ordinance includes a prohibition against removal of mandatory CD alternative dispute resolution (“ADR”) provisions from the declaration, increasingly more common after the Vallagio case.
-However, in addition to making the amendment ineffective and void as against public policy, the ordinance provides that any person convicted of modifying or eliminating the ADR requirement, may be guilty of a misdemeanor or civil infraction and subject to further penalties and fines.
+The Fort Collins ordinance includes a prohibition against the removal of mandatory CD alternative dispute resolution (“ADR”) provisions from the declaration, increasingly more common after the Vallagio case.
+However, in addition to making the amendment ineffective and void as against public policy, the ordinance provides that any person convicted of modifying or eliminating the ADR requirement may be guilty of a misdemeanor or civil infraction and subject to further penalties and fines.
 Be careful of handcuffs and start saving your bail money now!

 Share the Knowledge